 Essential to our students’ education is a comprehensive clinical experience.
 Students have the opportunity to intern at ACTCM’s onsite Acupuncture & Herbal Clinic and at multiple off-site clinics.
-Students are strongly encouraged to complete a minimum of two weeks of externship at Yue Yang Hospital, Shanghai University of TCM.
-ACTCM has a formal agreement with this institution.
+Students are strongly encouraged to complete a minimum of two weeks of externship at Zhejiang Provincial Hospital of Chinese Medicine or a three months externship at HeNan University of Chinese Medicine.
+ACTCM has a formal agreement with these institutions.

 Clinic Theaters begin in the first quarter and occur throughout the program.
 Clinic Theaters are part of TCM specialty classes.
 Two or three patients with disorders pertaining to the module topics will be seen in a theater class setting.
 Students participate in the interview and diagnosis process, and treatment plan with faculty members.
 After the patient has been treated by the faculty members, the students move to the next-door classroom and engage in a discussion based on their didactic class information, clinical experience, faculty input, and their literature reviews.

 Clinical Grand Rounds (DAOM Only)